loning/the-phys/docs/psi-constants/part-01-structural-collapse-limits/chapter-001-collapse-limit-constants.md

 *Proof*:
 The collapse path network forms a discrete approximation to continuous 4D spacetime.
 Each fundamental loop in this network corresponds to a minimal 4D rotation.
 By the topology of SO(4), the fundamental group has period 2π.
 Therefore, the normalization factor 1/(2π) correctly accounts for this topological constraint. ∎

-## 1.8 Fine Structure Constant from Pure Structure
+## 1.8 Fine Structure Constant Framework

-**Main Result 1.1** (Structural Fine Structure Constant): The fine structure constant is given exactly by:
+**Main Result 1.1** (Structural Fine Structure Constant): The fine structure constant emerges from the observer-weighted average of collapse paths:

 $$
 \alpha = \frac{1}{2\pi} \cdot \frac{D_6 \cdot \varphi^{-6} + D_7 \cdot \omega_7 \cdot \varphi^{-7}}{D_6 + D_7 \cdot \omega_7}